-AMC Opposes Northern Pass Project in New Hampshire
+AMC Still Opposes Northern Pass Project in New Hampshire

-The Appalachian Mountain Club opposes the Northern Pass project in New Hampshire, which will run through the White Mountain National Forest and impact the Appalachian Trail.
-AMC is working with partners to raise concern about the visual, environmental, and economic impacts of the project.
+The Appalachian Mountain Club opposes the Northern Pass project in New Hampshire, a 186-mile transmission line that will visually impact the White Mountain National Forest, Appalachian Trail, and over 95,000 acres throughout the state.
+Consistent with its energy policy.
+AMC has intervened in the permitting process in opposition to the project as proposed and is working with partners to raise concern about its visual, environmental, and economic impacts.